coavins/zomboid-coavins-firearms/README.md

 This mod should be compatible with most other mods that introduce new firearms or change how they work.

+Support has to be added manually for every mod.
+This is a work in progress.

+Most guns supported:
 - ✅ Firearms B41
+- ✅ VANILLA FIREARMS EXPANSION (B41.65)

+Some guns supported:
 - ✅ Arsenal(26) GunFighter
+- ✅ Brita's Weapon Pack

 This mod is designed to be extensible so that it can be used with custom firearms without much effort.